LaurenceWarne/libro-finito/README.md

   }
 ]
 ```

-`database-path` is the path of the sqlite database the service will use whilst `port` is the port which the http server will use.

 `default-collection` is the collection which books will be added to in the case no collection is specified in the `addBook` mutation.